Communication between the server and the clients in Elvis are all HTTP-based and is not encrypted by itself.

 Step 2.
 Follow the instructions on screen.

-Tip: If the password for the key differs from the Keystore Password you will need to manually change the httpsKeyManagerPassword property in the config.properties.txt file.
+Tip: If the password for the key differs from the Keystore Password you will need to manually change the httpsKeyManagerPassword property in the cluster-config.properties.txt file.

 Redirecting HTTP to HTTPS